spicata/spicata-and-11ty/notes/Philosophy.md

 # Philosophy
-> "The junkyard of the other disciplines" - Dr Drie
+> "The junkyard of the other disciplines" - Dr Driehuis

 Philosophy is not a discipline, it is more of a natural human disposition; the pursuit of problems and subsequent pursuit of answers.
 On top of that, it looks into reality, knowledge, and existence, as well as many other topics.
 ## Branches